ISSUIUC/MIDAS-Launch/README.md

 ## Usage
 The workflow for using this software can be divided into 4 steps:
-1. Load data from either a raw launch file or from a CSV.
+1. Load data from either a list of raw launch files or from a CSV.
 2. (Possibly) Apply processing steps and filters.
 3. View the data in a tabular or graphical form.
 4. (Possibly) Reexport the data to a CSV.